MickShannahan/inspire/readme.md

 ### Step 2

 Your goal will be to put all of the data gathered from the services together in a visually pleasing format as well as ensuring the functionality of a todo list.
-As you review each of these controllers think about where you are going to put that data on your screen and be sure the HTML is set up to recieve it.
+As you review each of these controllers think about where you are going to put that data on your screen and be sure the HTML is set up to receive it.

 *Feel free to use the image above for inspiration.*